 University Challenge 2019

-A multidisciplinary team of six aced this year's TRADA University Challenge, a high-pressure charrette-styled competition which invited participants to design “healthy” student accommodation predominantly from timber.
+The TRADA University Challenge is a high-pressure charrette-styled competition which invites architects, architectural technologists, engineers, landscape architects and quantity surveying undergraduates from UK universities to participate.
+In 2019 the brief was to design “healthy” student accommodation predominantly from timber.
 The intense two-day challenge took place 8–9 February at the University of Sheffield’s Diamond building.
-Architects, architectural technologists, engineers, landscape architects and quantity surveying undergraduates from 25 universities split into ten teams of six, competing to see who could design, cost and engineer accommodation that used timber and timber products to emphasise health and well-being, energy efficiency, and building to budget.
+Sixty students from 25 Universities split into ten teams of six, competing to see who could design, cost and engineer accommodation that used timber and timber products to emphasise health and well-being, energy efficiency, and building to budget.
 An existing site in the heart of Sheffield’s shopping district grounded and gave real life constraints to the project brief.

 Winners: Team 9